Wild plants you can pick and eat during summer in Croatia

 Croatia’s wild nature is all around us.
-It’s why the breeze is scented with fennel, rosemary, roses and pine.
-There are lots of wild vegetables and fruits that you can pluck from straight from nature like asparagus or mushrooms, but there are also lots of wild flowers and plants in Croatia that you can pick and eat as well.
+It’s why the breeze is scented with fennel, rosemary, roses, and pine.
+There are lots of wild vegetables and fruits that you can pluck straight from nature like asparagus or mushrooms, but there are also lots of wildflowers and plants in Croatia that you can pick and eat as well.

-The common mallow (Malva sylvestris) is a plant with a branched, hairy stem, dark-green leaves and beautiful purple flowers.
+The common mallow (Malva sylvestris) is a plant with a branched, hairy stem, dark-green leaves, and beautiful purple flowers.
 It can grow more than 1 meter in height and blooms from May to September.
-The common mallow grows almost everywhere up to 1.200 meters above the sea level: in the fields, gardens, along the roads and around houses.
+The common mallow grows almost everywhere up to 1.200 meters above sea level: in the fields, gardens, along the roads, and around houses.

-Daisy (Bellis perennis) is a small wild plant which has gentle white flowers with a lot of petals.
+Daisy (Bellis perennis) is a small wild plant that has gentle white flowers with a lot of petals.
 Many know how to recognize a daisy, but did you know that it is edible?
-Daisies grow mostly in meadows, fields and along the roads up to 1.800 meters above the sea level.
+Daisies grow mostly in meadows, fields, and along the roads up to 1.800 meters above sea level.

 Yarrow’s leaves can be picked between the end of February and July, as well as during autumn to use in stews, salads, and soups.
 However, yarrow blooms during the summer, so it is best picked at its prime.

-Dry leaves, flowers and tops of the plant to be used for tea.
+Dry leaves, flowers, and tops of the plant to be used for tea.
 Yarrow’s tea is very healthy.
-It cleans blood, boosts appetite, improves function of liver, kidneys, and gall bladder, and it also releases water from the body.
+It cleans the blood, boosts appetite, improves the function of the liver, kidneys, and gall bladder, and it also releases water from the body.
 Flowers can be used for making essential oils.

 Majčina dušica (Thymus serpylum) grows as small dense bushes up to 20 centimeters tall.
 Its flowers are very tiny and have an aromatic smell.
 It blooms from May to September, during which it can be picked.

 Dry or fresh thyme is used as a spice for salads, vegetables, dips, soups, etc. Dry plants can be used for preparing tea.
 It has an antibacterial, antiviral, and anti-inflammatory effect.
-Thyme is good for drinking as a tea when coughing, experiencing gingivitis, or to strengthen nerves and the stomach.
+Thyme is good for drinking as tea when coughing, experiencing gingivitis, or strengthening nerves and the stomach.